Las Vegas Raiders vs. Miami Dolphins NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Dolphins stats and trends

-- Miami was 3-0 against the spread and 3-0 overall last season when the team put up over 29.9 points.
+- Miami was 3-0 against the spread and 3-0 overall last season when the team recorded over 29.9 points.

-- In games that Miami totaled over 389.1 yards last year, the team was 3-2 against the spread and 2-3 overall.
+- In games that Miami totaled more than 389.1 yards last season, the team was 3-2 against the spread and 2-3 overall.

-- The Dolphins turned the ball over five more times (20 total) than the Raiders forced turnovers (15) last season.
+- The Dolphins turned the ball over five more times (20 total) than the Raiders forced turnovers (15) last year.

 Home and road insights

-- Las Vegas was 4-4 against the spread, and 2-6 overall, at home last season.
+- At home last season, Las Vegas was 2-6 overall and 4-4 against the spread.

-- The Raiders were winless ATS (0-1) as 3.5-point favorites or more at home last season.

-- Last year, Las Vegas went over the total in seven of eight home games.
+- Last year, Las Vegas hit the over in seven of eight games at home.

-- In away games last season, Miami was 4-4 against the spread, and 5-3 overall.
+- Miami was 4-4 against the spread, and 5-3 overall, on the road last season.

-- The Dolphins had one win ATS (1-2) as 3.5-point underdogs or more away from home.
+- The Dolphins had one win ATS (1-1) away from home as 4-point underdogs or more.

-- Miami hit the over in four of eight road games last year.
+- Miami hit the over in four of eight road games last season.

 Powered by Data Skrive.